ISI-apex/casper-utils/README.md

   CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).

-### ANL Theta and OLCF Summit
+### ANL Theta

-* On ANL Theta, the build can be done on a login machine:
+On ANL Theta, the build can be done on a login machine:

     $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-anl-theta-knl

+### OLCF Summit

+On OLCF Summit, choose `PREFIX_PATH` to be in the project work area backed by the Spectrum Scale parallel filesystem (aka. "scratch"), not project or user home file systems backed by NFS.
+This is because the work area has massive amounts of space, and because NFS (used for home) creates problems with stale `.nfsX` files and may not be the fastest when accessed from worker nodes.

+The project work area has a 90 day file retention period, which means files are deleted after they haven't been accessed for this long.
+To refresh file access times and thus prevent the purge, run this every couple of months:

+    $ find PREFIX_PATH -execdir touch -a {} \;

-* On OLCF Summit, the build can be done on a login machine:
+The build can be done on a login machine:

         $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-olcf-summit